 - When wood is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to form creosote.
-The creosote vapors condense in the relatively cool chimney flue of a slow-burning fire.
+The creosote vapors condense in the relatively cool chimney flue of a slow-burnign fire.
 As a result, creosote residue accumulates on the flue lining.
 When ignited, this creosote makes an extremely hot fire. - Remove all ash from the firebox and extinguish all hot embers before disposal.
-Allow the fireplace to cool completely. - Remove the top of the termination cap as shown in Figure 4.1 to clean the cap and chimney. - The creosote or soot should be removed from the chimney with a brush specifically designed for the size of chimney in use. - Reinstall termination cap. - Clean out fallen debris from the firebox.
+Allow the fireplace to cool completely. - Remove baffle and ceramic blanket from fireplace before cleaning chimney (refer to Section 5.C.3 Baffle Removal and Installation). - Close the door tightly. - Remove the top of the termination cap as shown in Figure 4.1 to clean the cap and chimney. - The creosote or soot should be removed from the chimney with a brush specifically designed for the size of chimney in use. - Reinstall termination cap. - Clean out fallen debris from the firebox.